 Following the affairs that were unfolding, my biggest remaining concern was what Miss Margaret Madding was going to say when we collided at the police station.
-Was she going to stick to the story she told Cartwright, or was she just setting me up to turn me over to the D.A.?
+Was she going to stick to the story she originally told Cartwright, or was she just setting me up to turn me over to the D.A.?
 How much did she actually know about my activities, my plans?
 And why, if she knew as much as it appeared, did she just let me off the hook?

 I got part of the answer when I laid eyes on her.
 I expected her to turn on me.
 But she was cordial, pleasant, businesslike.
 One employee to another.
 And she stuck to her story.
 Almost as if she really didn’t know the extent of my involvement.
-Maybe she had checked up on Mrs. Martinowicz, found out about the bum loan apps, and saw that the old lady had already transferred half her funds to Acapulco.
+Maybe she had checked up on Mrs. Martinowicz, found out about the bum loan applications, and saw that the old lady had already transferred half her funds to Acapulco.
 And that she had rented a villa there in her name.
 And was planning on leaving the country for good.
-At least, that’s the way it seemed.
+At least, that’s the way it must have appeared.

 That was it.
 Margaret actually did think Mrs. M. was the only guilty party here.
-She really did believe the old lady had done everything I’d set in motion and was planning on skipping out for good with her entire account.
+She really did believe the old lady had done everything I’d actually set in motion and was planning on skipping out for good with her account.
 How could she possibly think anything else?
 Everything I’d done was in the name of J. Martinowicz!

 On the way out of the station, Marge asked if I needed a lift home, and I told her thanks.
 And for the next several minutes, the communication between us was an abyss, a black hole of emptiness.
 I didn’t know what to say, and she wasn’t exactly in a chatty mood.
 So when she pulled up outside my place, I leaned over, gave her a quick peck on the cheek, and thanked her.